s-panferov/s-panferov.github.io/_posts/2014-09-26-rust-query.markdown

 You can work with raw Json value or decode it to Rust strucure by using serialize::json::decode function (see examples in [json]).

-See more examples in the README on GitHub: [rust-query].
+See more examples in the README on GitHub: [queryst].

 [json]: http://doc.rust-lang.org/serialize/json/index.html
 [queryst]: https://github.com/rustless/queryst